John Pyott: Politics

 Pyott was elected in 1903 to the Parliament of the Cape of Good Hope and represented the Eastern Circle constituency in the Union of South Africa from 1910 onward.
 In May 1904, he was appointed to a select committee of Parliament to report on the state of industry in Cape Colony.
 The Colony's eventual customs and tariffs system was largely based on his report.
 Pyott was in favor of the Southern African Customs Union to open markets for Cape products and advocated for butter subsidies as a benefit for local farmers.

 Personal life

 Pyott served for a number of years on the Port Elizabeth City Council, was an influential leader of the local Chamber of Commerce, a founding member of the Chamber of Industries in Port Elizabeth, and was a director of the South African Reserve Bank before his death in 1946.
 He was also a member of the Public Service Club in Cape Town and Port Elizabeth.
 Pyott bowled for recreation and won a trophy in the championships of the Tenpin Bowling Association of South Africa.

-The Pyott business was founded in 1885, and remains one of the leading baked goods brands in the country.
+The Pyott business was founded in 1885, and remains one of the leading baked goods brands in the country, now owned by AVI.
 He married Annie Mahaffey in 1884, and they had four sons and four daughters.